Satellite Image Time Series Analysis on Earth Observation Data Cubes

 This book introduces sits

-The target audience for sits
+The sits

-, please read Parts 1 and 2 of Garrett Golemund’s book, Hands-On Programming with R. If you already are an R user and would like to update your skills with the latest trends, please read the book by Hadley Wickham and Gareth Golemund, R for Data Science.
+, your R skills will benefit from the book by Hadley Wickham and Gareth Grolemund, R for Data Science (2nd edition).
 Important concepts of spatial analysis are presented by Edzer Pebesma and Roger Bivand in their book Spatial Data Science.

 Software version described in this book